Product Number : 383517

 Help children develop a more positive attitude

-Includes 1 blank 12-sided die with write-on stickers, 52 game cards, Positive Thinking Activity Cards, and instructions
+Includes 2 6-sided Dice, 52 game cards, Positive Thinking Activity Cards, and instructions

 Created by Lawrence Shapiro, Ph.D.

 For 2-4 players

 This card game is designed to encourage children to develop a more positive attitude about themselves, their problems, and the people around them.
 This card game teaches children four essential positive thinking skills, including: recognizing self-defeating statements, changing negative thoughts to positive ones, seeing positive ways to cope with problems, and using positive self-talk.
 The skills taught in this game will be useful for all children, but in particular they will help children with behavior disorders, anxiety disorders, and depressive symptoms.
 In addition to the game, the 12 Positive Thinking Activity Cards can be used for giving assignments, which will help think about the importance of developing a positive attitude.
 For 2-4 players.
 Recommended for ages 6-12.

 12 Positive Thinking Activity Cards

 This card game is also part of the Dr. Playwell's Amazing Card Games Collection.

 Learn self-sufficient survival skills in a group setting Topics include Anger Management, Assertion, Stress, Self-Esteem, Sobriety, Problem Solving, and more Interactive cards work in conjunction with book to help participants...